-From post-marketing experience, there have been no reports of fatal overdoses involving GABITRIL (tiagabine hydrochloride) alone (doses up to 720 mg), although a number of patients required intubation and ventilatory support as part of the management of their status epilepticus.
-Overdoses involving multiple drugs, including GABITRIL (tiagabine hydrochloride) , have resulted in fatal outcomes.
-Symptoms most often accompanying GABITRIL (tiagabine hydrochloride) overdose, alone or in combination with other drugs, have included: seizures including status epilepticus in patients with and without underlying seizure disorders, nonconvulsive status epilepticus, coma, ataxia, confusion, somnolence, drowsiness, impaired speech, agitation, lethargy, myoclonus, spike wave stupor, tremors, disorientation, vomiting, hostility, and temporary paralysis.
+From post-marketing experience, reports of overdose involving GABITRIL alone have included cases in which patients required intubation and ventilatory support as part of the management of their status epilepticus.
+Overdoses involving multiple drugs, including GABITRIL, have resulted in fatal outcomes.
+Symptoms most often accompanying GABITRIL overdose, alone or in combination with other drugs, have included: seizures including status epilepticus in patients with and without underlying seizure disorders, nonconvulsive status epilepticus, respiratory arrest, coma, loss of consciousness, ataxia, dizziness, confusion, somnolence, drowsiness, impaired speech, aggression, agitation, lethargy, myoclonus, spike wave stupor, encephalopathy, amnesia, dyskinesia, tremors, disorientation, psychotic disorder, vomiting, hostility, and temporary paralysis.
 Respiratory depression was seen in a number of patients, including children, in the context of seizures.

-There is no specific antidote for overdose with GABITRIL (tiagabine hydrochloride) .
+There is no specific antidote for overdose with GABITRIL.
 If indicated, elimination of unabsorbed drug should be achieved by emesis or gastric lavage; usual precautions should be observed to maintain the airway.
 General supportive care of the patient is indicated including monitoring of vital signs and observation of clinical status of the patient.
 Since tiagabine is mostly metabolized by the liver and is highly protein bound, dialysis is unlikely to be beneficial.
-A Certified Poison Control Center should be consulted for up to date information on the management of overdose with GABITRIL (tiagabine hydrochloride) .
+A Certified Poison Control Center should be consulted for up to date information on the management of overdose with GABITRIL.

 Additional Gabitril Information

 Gabitril User Reviews